+This article argues the realist critique of experimental design to evaluate interventions in complex social systems is valid but incomplete.
+It argues for experimental approaches to testing realist theory and for estimating effect sizes.
 The paper aims to provide a means for scientific understanding of the relative value of interventions in different contexts, for whom and to what effect.
 The paper is grounded in a realist philosophy of science and a realist approach to evaluation.
 It argues for the use of experimental design to test and estimate the magnitude of an outcome in a hypothesised realist Context-Mechanism-Outcome (CMO) configuration.
 The approach requires that program theory (rather than the program) is the unit of analysis.
 It also requires that context – crucial for a mechanism firing – is brought into the effect size equation, while at the same time attempts are made to control for the effects of other mechanisms.
+The focus of this paper is on the general approach rather than a particular method.
+The approach was applied in an evaluation of a youth mentoring program.
+The method used was a matched-pair, pre and post-test, control group quasi-experimental design.
+The results of our application of the approach were limited but provided insight about the extent to which a particular mentoring mechanism, when properly targeted, could generate outcomes for certain students.
 This approach to evaluation is consistent with underlying principles of scientific realism and theory testing and provides a means for generating evidence about the value of interventions in complex social systems, for whom and to what extent.

 AuthorHawkins, A.Date2014Publication CollectionNorthern Institute - Learning Communities: International Journal of Learning in Social ContextsVolume14/ 2014Page Number46-59CopyrightCreative Commons Attribution 3.0 Australia License.Suggested CitationHawkins, A. (2014).
 The case for experimental design in realist evaluation.
 Learning Communities: International Journal of Learning in Social Contexts [Special Issue: Evaluation], 14, 46-59.
 DOI: http://doi.org/10.18793/LCJ2014.14.04.ISSNISSN 1329-1440 (online)ISSN 2202-7904 (print)PublisherFaculty of Law, Education, Business and Arts CHARLES DARWIN UNIVERSITYPlace of PublicationDarwin

 Hawkins, A., The case for experimental design in realist evaluation (2014).
 Charles Darwin University, accessed 01/12/2023, https://digitalcollections.cdu.edu.au/nodes/view/4760